 All applications received on or after 12:00 AM ET December 1, 2018 will be reviewed and placed into Capacity Blocks on a first come, first served basis.

-Information on the Program Launch can be found in the following presentation:
+Information on the Program Design and Launch, can be found in the following presentation:

 SMART Application and Website